 The practical implementation of Chart Datum on a river requires water level time series of some duration, perhaps 10 years, at a number of locations along the river.
 From the time series for each location, monthly means are computed.
 Chart Datum for a particular location, is the lowest monthly mean water level, for all months in the time series for that location.
 To provide water level information to the mariner somewhat equivalent to that provided by tide tables in tidal waters, the lowest, highest and average monthly means for each month in the year, averaged over the duration of the time series, are plotted as a "hydrograph" for each measurement station along the river, shown as heights above Chart Datum.
-The orthometric height of the Low Water mark can be obtained through leveling from a benchmark.
+The orthometric height of the Low Water mark can be obtained through levelling from a benchmark which has been tied to terrestrial vertical control.